rohautl/cli/README.md

 # Files

-cli.go: source code for the "cli" application
+cli.go: Source code for the "cli" application

-cli: cli application
+cli: The application

 # Usage